-Crossrail is the biggest construction project in Europe and is one of the largest single infrastructure investments undertaken in the UK.
+The Crossrail project is the biggest construction project in Europe and is one of the largest single infrastructure investments ever undertaken in the UK.

-Over 10,000 people are working directly on Crossrail at over 40 construction sites - with tens of thousands more jobs to be created during the coming years in the supply chain including more than 400 apprenticeships.
+At peak construction more than 10,000 people were working at over 40 construction sites across the capital with tens of thousands more jobs supported by the project throughout the supply chain.

 Crossrail is now focussed on the complex task of fitting out the new tunnels and stations with the necessary infrastructure and railway systems to enable TfL-run services to commence through central London and Docklands in December 2018.

 This includes the installation of track, tunnel ventilation, high voltage power, traction power, signalling, communications and overhead line equipment.

 Crossrail is the first complete new underground line in more than 30 years.
 Crossrail tunnelling began in the summer of 2012 and ended at Farringdon with the break through of tunnelling machine Victoria.
 Eight 1,000 tonne tunnelling machines have bored 26 miles or 42 km of new 6.2m diameter rail tunnels under London.

 TEN NEW STATIONS IN CENTRAL AND SOUTHEAST LONDON